*According to the latest update on the CBSE Syllabus 2023-24, this chapter has been removed.

 |i.
 Energy sources available free to all users is called non-commercial energy

 iii.
 Examples of non-commercial energy are cow dung, firewood and agricultural waste.

 7. What are the three basic sources of generating power?

-Three basic sources of generating power are: Nuclear, hydro-electric and thermal.
-Nuclear power uses nuclear fission of elements like uranium and plutonium to generate electricity while hydro-electric power produces electricity from the kinetic force of falling water.
-Thermal power uses heat energy of coal, gas or oil to produce electricity.
+Three basic sources of generating power are nuclear, hydroelectric and thermal.
+Nuclear power uses nuclear fission of elements like uranium and plutonium to generate electricity, while hydroelectric power produces electricity from the kinetic force of falling water.
+Thermal power uses the heat energy of coal, gas or oil to produce electricity.

 8. What do you mean by transmission and distribution losses?
 How can they be reduced?

-The loss of power that occur in transmission between sources of supply and points of distribution is called as power transmission and distribution losses.
+The loss of power that occurs in transmission between sources of supply and points of distribution is called power transmission and distribution losses.
 The following steps can be taken to reduce such losses:

-1. Improved technology related to transmission and distribution should be used for rural areas.
+1. Improved technology related to transmission and distribution should be used in rural areas.

 2. The network for transmitting electricity should be privatised.
 It will lead to more efficiency and minimum wastage.

 3. Cases of electricity theft by employees should be dealt with disciplinary action.
 Fines and penalties should be imposed on those carrying out such activities.

 9. What are the various non-commercial sources of energy?